What Is The Refinance Break Even Point?

 The Bottom Line: Find Your Refinance Break-Even Point

 The break-even point is very important to understand if you’re looking to refinance.
-If you’re using it to lower your payment or do a debt consolidation, it’s the point at which you save money by doing the loan.
-If you’re looking to take cash out to do home improvements, it’s important to understand how much the potential improvement could bring you in a sale, so the calculation is a bit different.
+If you’re using it to lower your payment or to consolidate debt, it’s the point at which you save money if you accept the loan.
+If you’re looking to take cash out, it’s important to understand how much the potential improvement could bring you in a sale, so the calculation is a bit different.

 Beyond understanding the break-even point, it’s also important to think about your broader financial picture.
 Are you lowering your monthly payment at the expense of paying more interest?
 How does this fit in with your other financial goals?